jcsaaddupuy/doth/README.md

 # About

-DOTH stands for Tns Over Tls/Https.
+DOTH stands for Dns Over Tls/Https.

 This chart helps to setup a DNS server with support for